mirthlaj/ErlangDocumentSystem/README.md

 # ErlangDocumentSystem

-A basic distributed system for storing, adding and editing documents written in Erlang.
+A basic distributed system for storing and editing documents written in Erlang.